sdss/python_template/{{cookiecutter.repo_name}}/STYLE.rst

    possible, so that when those dependencies are upgraded you can upgrade your code easily.

+- If your code is intended for a large user base, Python 2 and 3 compatibility is recommended, but the focus should be put into Python 3.

 Whenever you create a new Python file, make sure to add the following lines at the top of the file